 Has the number of people going to A&E increased?

 In 2003/4, the number of attendances jumped – by nearly 18 per cent – to 16.5 million.
-This reflects the decision around this time to incorporate data relating to attendances at walk-in centres and minor injuries units (referred to as ‘type 3 units’ in the figures).
-These aimed to improve patients’ access to primary care, modernise the NHS to be more responsive to patients’ busy lifestyles, and offer patients more choice (Monitor 2014).
+This reflects the decision around this time to incorporate data from walk-in centres and minor injuries units (type 3 units) in the figures.
+These units aimed to improve patients’ access to primary care, be more responsive to patients’ busy lifestyles, and offer patients more choice (Monitor 2014).

-Since then, the overall number of attendances has increased significantly to 22.3 million in 2014/15, a rise of more than 35 per cent over the period.
-Until 2012/13, attendances in type 2 and 3 units accounted for the vast majority of this increase, with attendances in type 1 units increasing at a much lower rate.
+Since 2003/4, the overall number of attendances has increased significantly, rising to 22.9 million in 2015/16, an increase of more than 39 per cent.
+Until 2012/13, attendances in type 3 units accounted for the vast majority of this increase, with attendances in type 1 units increasing at a much lower rate.

-More recently, all types of department have seen the number of attendances increase at a similar rate: between 2013/14 and 2014/15 there were increases of 3 per cent in attendances at type 1 and 3 units and 1 per cent at type 2 units (NHS England).
+More recently attendances at type 1 and 3 units have increased at a similar rate: between 2013/14 and 2015/16 there were increases of 5 and 6 per cent in attendances at type 1 and 3 units respectively (NHS England 2017).

 Lack of access to GP appointments